mdlacasse/Owl/README.md

 - Documentation for the app user interface is available from the interface itself.
 - Installation guide and software requirements can be found [here](INSTALL.md).
-- User guide for the underlying library to be used in a Jupyter notebook can be found [here](USER_GUIDE.md).
+- User guide for the underlying Python package as used in a Jupyter notebook can be found [here](USER_GUIDE.md).

 ---------------------------------------------------------------------